jrsussner18/Sportsbook/README.md

 4. Enter in your personal username and password to store your bets.
 5. Bet Away!

+## Reflection
+#### What we learned:

+- Developed a deeper understanding with tkinter.
+- Got a gauge of frontend vs. backend.
+- Grew understanding of how to effectively use Github.

+#### What we could improve on:

+- Organization of code, seperating frontend vs backend applications.

 ## Authors

 - Matthew Gathman - [LinkedIn](https://www.linkedin.com/in/matt-gathman/) - matthewdgathman@gmail.com